 Notes on AFS

-I have written the following white papers about how we run Stanford's AFS cell:
+While I was at Stanford, I wrote the following white papers about how we ran Stanford's AFS cell:

 AFS Reporting Database